 This reduced 10% rate is lower than the traditional capital gains rate but be aware that there is a limit on the amount you can claim which is currently capped at £10m over your lifetime.

-As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfil to pay the reduced tax as a result of Entrepreneur’s Relief.
+As with any sort of tax break scheme of this nature, there are certain criteria you will need to fulfill to pay the reduced tax as a result of entrepreneurs relief.
 These include:

 - You must apply as an individual

 - You should be an employee of the company you are claiming against

 - You will need to own at least 5% of the company and have at least 5% voting rights.
 Also, you will need to have owned your share in the company for at least 12 months before the business ceased trading.

 You can apply for entrepreneurs relief if you feel that you fulfill the above criteria and if your company has gone through an MVL, then on most occasions, you will qualify for entrepreneurs relief.